uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

     This command does the following in relation to the codebase pipelines:
     - Generates the copilot pipeline manifest.yml for copilot/pipelines/<codebase_pipeline_name>

-    (Deprecated) This command does the following for non terraform projects (legacy AWS Copilot):
-    - Generates the copilot manifest.yml for copilot/environments/<environment>

 ## Usage

 ```